Leantime/leantime/README.md

 * Integrations with Mattermost, Slack, Zulip, Discord
 * Export timesheets, tasks and milestones to CSV
 * File storage with AWS S3 or local file system
-* Available in English, Spanish, Russian, Dutch, German, French, Hebrew, Japanese, Portuguese (Brazil), Vietnamese (Viet Nam), Chinese (S), Chinese (T), Japanese
+* Available in 19 languages

 ### Screenshots ###